Bit Error Rate Calculator

 Example

-Suppose you transmitted 1000 bits and received 3 bits in error:
+If you transmitted 1000 bits and received 3 bits in error, the BER would be calculated as follows: